 In 2003, he was diagnosed with Perthes Disease, a disease affecting the left hip, limiting his mobility to walk.
 Unable to play sports, he wanted to help out in athletics in any way he physically could.
 During his freshman year of high school, the junior high boys basketball coach gave him the opportunity to keep the scorebook for both the girls and boys teams.

 After the basketball season ended, the athletic department took notice of the work he did with the basketball program.
 Because of this, he escalated in the spring semester by becoming the varsity baseball statistician.

 During his time at Parkway, Jackson was head statistician for both varsity boys and girls basketball teams, scoreboard operator for the varsity volleyball, basketball and football teams, public address announcer and sound board operator, news reporter for all sports and assistant coach duties for cross country and basketball.

 Outside of the athletic department, Jackson is a member of the Sewanee Chorale, an organization with the Sewanee Community Chest of the Sewanee Civic Association.
-During his undergraduate days, he sung with the Samford University Chorale and A Cappella Choir and the Jefferson State Chorus and Singers, as well as singing for his home church, the First United Methodist Church of Center Point.
+No stranger to choral singing, he has performed with the Samford University Chorale and A Cappella Choir and the Jefferson State Chorus and Singers as an undergraduate.
+He also sings for his home church, the First United Methodist Church of Center Point.